mohitpai/journey-optimizer.en/help/using/experience-decisioning/selection-strategies.md

     ![](assets/strategy-create-screen.png)

-1. Select the offer [collection](collections.md) that contains the offers to consider.
+1. Select the [collection](collections.md) that contains the offers to consider.

 1. Use the **[!UICONTROL Eligibility]** field to restrict the selection of offers for this selection strategy.